mattdibi/eclipsecon-keyboard-talk/slides.md

 <!-- _footer: Pic: Dygma Raise -->

 <!--
-Here you can see a Dygma Raise keyboard (again: not open source, but it's the last one I promise) with a 4-key thumb cluster.
+Here you can see a Dygma Raise keyboard with a 4-key thumb cluster (again: not open source, but it's the last one I promise) -->
--->

 ---